VaLeXaR/wp-multilang/README.md

 wpm_translate_string ($string, $language = ''); // translate multilingual string
 wpm_translate_value ($value, $language = ''); // translate multidimensional array with multilingual strings
 ```
-Standard translates all record types, taxonomies, custom fields.
-Even if you turn off translation for a particular type of account, you will only see its translation.

 Supports automatically redirect to the user's browser language, if he went to the site for the first time.